 Another scoring rule for optimization is the Brier score \citep{brier1950verification}.
 It was introduced by \citet{kolassa2016evaluating} as a forecasting evaluation metric for intermittent demand.
 It can be denoted as

-where $f_{comb,k}(y_{t+h}|I_t)$ is the probability at the value $k$ in the probability distribution function $f_{comb}(y_{t+h}|I_t)$.
+where $f_{\text{comb}}^{(t+h)}(k|I_t)$ is the value of the probability mass function $f_{\text{comb}}^{(t+h)}(y|I_t)$ at the value $k$.
 We calculate weights by minimizing the Brier score as Equation (\ref{eq:brier weight}), an optimization problem of the quadratic target function.